Anacardium excelsum

-Anacardium excelsum, the wild cashew or espavé, is a tree in the flowering plant family Anacardiaceae.
+Anacardium excelsum, the wild cashew, espavél or espavé, is a tree in the flowering plant family Anacardiaceae.
 The tree is common in the tropical and subtropical dry broadleaf forests of Pacific and Atlantic watersheds of Central and South America, extending as far north as Guatemala and south into Ecuador.

 Description

 This large evergreen tree grows along riverbanks, reaching heights of up to 48 m, with a straight, rose-hued trunk reaching 3 m in diameter.
 The leaves are simple, alternate, oval-shaped, 15-30 cm long and 5-12 cm broad.
 The flowers are produced in a panicle up to 35 cm long, each flower small, pale green to white.
 Older flowers turn pink and develop a strong clove-like fragrance.

 The fruit is a 2-3 cm long, kidney-shaped drupe.
 Maturation occurs in March, April, and May.

 Taxonomy

 The wild cashew is a closely related species within the same genus as the cashew (Anacardium occidentale).